Skip to main content

 Time series functions are disabled by default.
 Enable this feature by loading the imply-timeseries extension.

 To load the extension, go to the cluster's Setup page and expand the Advanced config section.
 Click Add custom extension and enter imply-timeseries in the Name field.
-You do not need to provide the URL or the path to the extension file because it is included with the Imply distribution of Druid.
+You do not need to provide the URL or the path to the extension file because it is included with Imply's distribution of Apache Druid.
 See Imply bundled extensions for more information.

 FunctionDescription